ittech227/package/README.md

-# package
+# module
-Module does nothing.
-It's needed to check working of zend-component-installer with non-zend packages
+Package which does nothing.
+It's needed to check if zf component installer will work with non-zend packages.